Personal profile

 Teaching and educational interests

-Dr. Amanda Nelson is a faculty member in the Biomedical Sciences (BMS) Graduate Program and the MD/PhD Medical Scientist Training Program at Penn State College of Medicine.
+Dr. Amanda Nelson is a faculty member in the Biomedical Sciences (BMS) Graduate Program, MD/PhD Medical Scientist Training Program, and Microbiome Sciences Graduate Program.
+Dr. Nelson serves as the Director of the BMS curricular track and as a member of the MD/PhD program Steering Committee.

 Education/Academic qualification